Summer Camps

 Registration and Costs

 Thank you for your interest in the ASF summer camps.
-We are currently working on the program for summer 2025.
-Registration for the summer camps will open in March 2025.
+You can register now for a summer camp.

 Your financial contribution to the summer camp